pyinat/naturtag/README.md

 * Most frequently viewed taxa
 * Starred taxa

-To save a particular taxon for future reference, click the ✩ icon next to it.
+To save a particular taxon for future reference, click the ✩ icon in the top left of its info panel, and it will be saved in the ★ tab.
+These items can be re-ordered via **Right-click** -> **Move to top**.
+(Unfortunately, drag-and-drop functionality is not currently possible for list items).

 ### Metadata
 **Right-click** an image and select **Copy Flickr tags** to copy keyword tags compatible with Flickr.